 AI development is moving at a rapid pace.
-In industries across the board, from car manufacturers, game developers, the online betting world and even medicine.
+In industries across the board, from car manufacturers, game developers, and even medicine.
 AI is taking the place of old, outdated systems, with the finance sector adding it as well.

 AI is now being implemented in the finance sector, especially fraud prevention, as it is able to detect the smallest details that can lead to fraud detection.
 However, to do this effectively, the AI needs access to massive amounts of data to analyze.

 To do this, companies need to fully commit to adopting AI systems if they want fraud prevention results.
 Financial institutions will also all need to work together to ensure the integrity of the system and prevent any chinks that can cause a failure in the detection process.